-Chateaubriand is a juicy-on-the-inside, seared and roasted beef which comes from the center of the tenderloin.
-You read more about this delicious cut of meat here.
-It should be noted; a common misconception is that Chateaubriand is a cut of beef, it is not, it is the recipe.
+Chateaubriand comes from the center of the tenderloin and you can read more about this delicious cut of meat here.
+There is a huge misconception that Chateaubriand is a cut of beef but it is not, it is the name of the recipe.

-In a French restaurant, the Chateaubriand is frequently ordered for a table of two and will be served with a wine sauce.
+When ordering in a French restaurant, the Chateaubriand is usually for a table of two and comes served with a classic wine sauce.

-This recipe is the traditional version of the restaurant favorite, seasoned very simply, roasted to perfection, and then sliced on the diagonal.
-Be sure to make the quick shallot and wine sauce and serve the meal with chateau potatoes for authenticity.
-To ring the changes, you can serve Truffle Fries instead.
+This recipe is the traditional version of the restaurant favorite and comes seasoned very simply, roasted to perfection, and then sliced on the diagonal.

-Chateaubriand is perfect for the French Christmas table.
+Chateaubriand is a perfect roast for the French Christmas table.

 - 1 center cut beef tenderloin (approx. 1lb.)